call493/Design-Portfolio/README.md

 - **Contact Section** Simple form to allow visitors to get in touch with me.
 - **Smooth Animations:** Modern CSS and JavaScript animations to enhance user experience.

-## Demo

-You can view a live demo of the portfolio website [here](https://github.com/call493.

 ## Technologies Used

 - **HTML5:** Structure of the website.